If you are interested in design and the environment around you, consider a career in landscape architecture

-The most important landmark, demonstrating that you are a fully qualified landscape architect, is obtaining chartered membership of The Landscape Institute (LI).
+The most important landmark, demonstrating that you are a fully qualified landscape architect, is obtaining chartered membership of the LI.
 Landscape architects with strong commercial awareness may progress to leading consultancy roles.

-Experienced practitioners often move into private practice, where they may aim to become partners or set up their own business.
+With experience, you could eventually become a partner in a private practice, or set up your own business.
 To be successful in private practice, you will need a good client and contact base as well as excellent experience, knowledge and skills.

 Lecturing at higher education institutions is an alternative career option, or possibly one you could do part time to complement other work.